 In order to expedite the check-in process, please “Docusign” the admission form that we emailed to you when you made your appointment, at least a week prior to your appointment.

-A face masks securely covering your nose and mouth is required inside the clinic, and while you are interacting with our staff or standing in line in front of the building.
-This is to protect our staff and other clients, and is keeping with orders from the governor of the State of Michigan.
+A face masks securely covering your nose and mouth is required inside the clinic, and while you are interacting with our staff in front of the building.
+This is to protect our staff and other clients, and is keeping with current CDC guidelins.
 You will not be allowed to enter the building without a face mask securely covering your nose and mouth.

 We ask that all clients maintain a 6 foot distance between themselves and our staff members and other clients while you are waiting in lines outside or inside of the building.
 Please stand on the red x’s marked on the pavement while waiting in line outside of the building.